Jennifer Carroll Foy

 When I was at Virginia Military Institute (VMI), I knew I had to defy the odds and graduate in order to have the opportunity to give back.
 I enrolled in the third class of female cadets to attend the historically all-male college.
 On my first day, they shaved my head and said, “Welcome to VMI.”
 My best male friend bet me a dollar that I wouldn’t last a year.
 Well, I won that bet.

-Prepare our students for the 21st Century economy by making it easier to take coding classes and get Career and Technical Education certifications.
+I proposed and passed legislation preparing our students for the 21st Century economy by making it easier for them to take coding classes and get Career and Technical Education certifications.

 Improve transportation by extending the Metro Blue Rail to Prince William County and changing the state formula to ensure Stafford county has sufficient funds for road construction and maintenance.